pranjalpokharel7/learnings/rust-learnings/doc-walkthrough/README.md

 - Statements vs Expressions.
     - Statements are instruction that perform some action and do not return a value.
 Assignment is a statement and it doesn't return a value, so you can not do x = y = 6 since (y = 6) does not return a value.
     - Expressions evaluate to a resultant value.
 Expressions DO NOT include ending semicolons.

+### Chapter 4
+- Stack vs Heap: All data stored on stack must have a known size at compile time, whereas if size is not known in compile time, it may be stored in the heap.
+Pointer to the heap can be stored on the stack, but when trying to access heap memory you must follow the pointer value.
+- The contents of a string literal are known at compile time and the text is directly hardcoded into the final executable, hence why string literals are fast and efficient.
+- Memory allocated on the heap is "freed" as soon as the variable that "owns" it goes out of scope (RAII in C++ - deallocating resources at the end of an item's lifetime).